-This little physics experiment could be perfect for a science project.
-It could also serve as a great way to learn some important concepts like energy, force, and motion, all while having fun!
+This little physics popsicle stick catapult experiment could be perfect for a science project.
+Popsicle Stick Catapult could also serve as a great way to learn some important concepts like energy, force, and motion, all while having fun!

 Kids are naturally very curious and imaginative, and experimenting with things encourages that curiosity.
 Learn how you can carry out our popsicle stick catapult experiment below.